PhantomBot/PhantomBot/docs/guides/content/setupbot/macos.md

 9. Type `exit` and hit Enter in the bot console to shut it down gracefully.

+#### Automatically Refreshing OAuth

+You should now setup Automatically Refreshing OAuth tokens so your chat token does not expire.

+This also lets you connect the broadcaster account so the Twitch API works.

+Go to your panel on the bots webserver.
+If you installed the bot on the same machine you are currently using, the link is usually http://localhost:25000/

+If the bot is on a different computer, replace the IP/URL as neccessary.

+Click on the **OAuth Setup** link and follow the instructions to authorize your tokens.

 ### Launch PhantomBot faster

 - go to Documents/PhantomBot -> right-click launch.sh -> “Open With” -> “Other…” -> search for Terminal and select it -> check “Always Open With” -> hit “Open” (Note: Enable All Applications might have to be selected rather than Enable Recommended Applications)